ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 ![Planet imagery](./img/quick-start-7.png)

-## 5. How to Install GEA Reforestation Tool
+## 5. How to Install EPAL-Eligible Project Area Locator Tool

 You need to have the plugin URL.
 To get the plugin URL, visit to the [Plugins GitHub Repository](https://github.com/kartoza/qgis-gea-plugin)